Minasardari/Berkeley_CapstoneProject/README.md

 - **Threshold optimization** and **post-model triage** could improve precision without compromising recall.
 - High NPV supports **safe exclusion**, enabling confident decisions for low-risk patients.

-#### ⚙️🎯**Threshold optimization**

-#### ⚙️ Threshold Tuning & Probability Calibration

-After selecting XGBoost as the final model, I performed decision-threshold optimization on a validation slice to maximize the F1-score.
-The procedure uses the precision-recall curve to identify the optimal cutoff (thr_star) where the harmonic mean of precision and recall is highest.
-This approach refines the model’s classification boundary beyond the default 0.5 threshold.

-Once the best threshold was found, we re-evaluated the tuned model on the held-out test set to measure F1, PR-AUC, and ROC-AUC at this optimal decision point.
-Additionally, XGBoost’s predicted probabilities can be further calibrated (e.g., with Platt Scaling or Isotonic Regression) to improve probability reliability—often resulting in better PR-AUC and F1 metrics in medical screening contexts.

-Best VAL F1: 0.48361356511779735 @ threshold = 0.23107977
-Test F1 (tuned): 0.4957191780821918
-Test PR-AUC: 0.4679131858620371
-Test ROC-AUC: 0.8102984023395083

-#### 🎯Calibrate Probabilities + Tune Threshold (Validation-Driven)

-Calibrated XGBoost probabilities with isotonic regression (via CalibratedClassifierCV) and then tune the decision threshold on a held-out validation slice to maximize F1 along the precision–recall curve.
-Calibration improves probability reliability; threshold tuning aligns the classifier with our operational objective (higher F1/PR-AUC in screening).
-The calibrated model is finally evaluated once on the untouched test set.

-Best VAL F1 (calibrated): 0.4843773509198275 @ threshold = 0.2559741705656052
-Calibrated Test PR-AUC: 0.4671227630649516
-Calibrated Test F1@τ* : 0.4965815403177157

 ---
 ## Next steps